International recognition of Kosovo: Member states of the United Nations

-Other states and entities

-Alleged withdrawal of recognitions
+Same day recognitions are sorted alphabetically by default.

+Non-UN countries

+Countries which have recognised Kosovo but have subsequently been reported to have withdrawn recognition

-Thirteen countries have recognised Kosovo at some point but later allegedly withdrew their recognition according to Serbian media and in some cases, foreign media reports.
+Some countries have recognised Kosovo but later have been reported to have withdrawn their recognition.
 These are:

-The Serbian Foreign Ministry claimed in March 2020 that a total of eighteen countries had withdrawn their recognition: Burundi, the Central African Republic, the Comoros, Dominica, Ghana, Grenada, Guinea-Bissau, Lesotho, Liberia, Madagascar, Nauru, Palau, Papua New Guinea, São Tomé and Príncipe, Sierra Leone, Solomon Islands, Suriname, and Togo.
+The Serbian Foreign Ministry claimed in March 2020 that a total of 18 countries had withdrawn their recognition: aside from the 8 listed above, Serbia also mentioned: Grenada, Guinea-Bissau, Liberia, Palau, São Tomé and Príncipe, and Suriname.
 In some of those cases, Kosovo's foreign ministry has called it "fake news" and "Serbian propaganda".

-Several of these withdrawals have been disputed: